StephonT/Treadwells-Portfolio/README.md

 ## Purpose

-A website that showcases my previous work and projects
+A website that showcases my work and explains a little about myself.
+I have my contact information on my profile as well.

-Built With HTML CSS
+Built With HTML, Bulma CSS, and Javascript

 ## Website Url : https://stephont.github.io/Treadwells-Portfolio/